Insality/defold-token/README.md

 # Disclaimer

-The library in development stage.
+The library in **development stage**.
 May be not fully tested and README may be not full.
 If you have any questions, please, create an issue.
 This library is an adoptation of [Token](https://github.com/Insality/defold-eva/blob/master/eva/modules/token.lua) module from my [Defold-Eva](https://github.com/Insality/defold-eva) library.

 # Token